 Image from teaching journal, July 7, 2016

-This project, founded by English PhD student Kevin Smith, studies the writing and experiences of students as they compose XML markup in a series of writing classes taught at Northeastern.
+This project studies the writing and experiences of students as they compose XML markup in a series of writing classes taught at Northeastern.
 In addition to writing their assignments in XML (using Oxygen), these courses engage students in a semester-long, collaborative writing project: the design and implementation of a custom XML schema that structurally and rhetorically models a range of genres of writing.
-This approach—using XML to produce texts—represents a shift from the mimetic roots of XML and its primary use in humanities research, the TEI.
+This approach — using XML to produce texts — represents a shift from the mimetic roots of XML and its primary use in humanities research, the TEI.
 Despite interest amongst digital humanities scholars regarding the meaning and rhetorical capacities of markup, markup in the authorial realm remains little used and even more rarely studied in a systematic way.
-This project represents just such an attempt—a sustained study of an experimental approach to XML as a technology for authoring.
+This project represents just such an attempt — a sustained study of an experimental approach to XML as a technology for authoring.

 “(Data) Modeling Understanding: The Rhetoric of (XML) Markup in the Writing Classroom,” Digital Praxis Poster, Conference on College Composition and Communication Convention, Portland, OR.
 16 March 2017.